 Substitute teacher at Chicago Public Schools accused of making offensive comments to Palestinian student

-CHICAGO - Chicago Public Schools are facing calls from the Chicago Chapter of the Council on American-Islamic Relations.
+CHICAGO - Chicago Public Schools is facing calls from the Chicago Chapter of the Council on American-Islamic Relations.

 The chapter is asking the district to speed up an investigation into claims made by a family.